MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_timestamp_capabilities.md

 ### -field HardwareClockFrequencyHz

-This field contains the nominal frequency of the hardware clock used by the NIC for timestamping, rounded off to the nearest integer in Hertz units.
+This field contains the nominal frequency of the hardware clock that the NIC uses for timestamping, rounded off to the nearest integer in Hertz units.

 ### -field CrossTimestamp